 The BC Ministry of Transportation and Infrastructure (MOTI) is responsible for all highway intersections.
 In 2016, the District of Squamish partnered with MOTI and the Insurance Corporation of British Columbia (ICBC) to study the intersection.
 A report was brought to Council in December 2016, which included a number of recommendations.

-Much of the DOS work has focused on improving pedestrian and cyclist safety in relation to the intersection:
+Much of the DOS work focused on improving pedestrian and cyclist safety in relation to the intersection:

 ICBC continues to be a strong supporter and funds traffic improvements within the District of Squamish annually.